Lewis Balfour Oatts

-Lewis Balfour Oatts (born 1902) was a British soldier, military historian and writer, who commanded two battalions in the remote Burmese jungle during World War Two, winning a Distinguished Service Order.
+Lewis Balfour Oatts, DSO (1902–1992) was a British soldier, military historian and writer, who commanded two battalions in the remote Burmese jungle during the Second World War, winning a Distinguished Service Order.
 His autobiographical book Jungle in Arms was amongst his many publications on military history.

 Early life and career

 An indigo planter's son, Lewis Balfour Oatts was born on 4 April 1902 and educated at Bedford and Sandhurst.
 He was commissioned into the Highland Light Infantry in 1922.
 Much of his early service was spent on the North-West Frontier in India.
 When his regiment had concluded its tour of duty in 1938, ‘Titus’ Oatts volunteered for service with the Burma Frontier Force in the Chin Hills.
 The Chin Hills extend along the Burma-India frontier for 300 miles, stretching from Manipur State to the Arakan.